MylesBolton/Minecraft-Scripts/README.md

 # Minecraft-Scripts
 a few of script the help running a server

+Part 1 - Simple Setup
 Add these script to the Minecraft Server folder the one with the .JAR make sure to change the version number in Screen.sh to the current version

+Step 1
+`Chmod -x Screen.sh start.sh`

+Step 2
+`./start.sh`

+PArt 2 - Complex Setup
 now setup the Sytem CTL to start the server on boot so you dont have to use the start.sh file

 Step 1 - Edit the Service File